Zalgo text: Usage

 Zalgo text is generated by excessively adding various diacritical marks in the form of Unicode combining characters to the letters in a string of digital text.
 Historically, it has primarily been used in horror or creepypasta Internet memes.
 Its seemingly improperly rendered or glitched-out characters make it prevalent amongst memes intended to make the reader's device appear to be malfunctioning.
 Zalgo text has become popular in the world of "surreal memes", which are intended to come across as bizarre or absurd.
 A common signifier of surreal memes, Zalgo text ties in with an overall aesthetic sensibility of the strange and impossible that includes elements such as clip art and strange-looking recurring characters but refuses to represent real-world elements such as real people or brands.

 Zalgo text has also been used or alluded to outside of Internet memes.
 A fan-made campaign logo for the Michael Bloomberg 2020 presidential campaign, originally mistaken for an official logo, was described as closely resembling Zalgo text.
 In 2020, a teenager and TikTok creator submitted the word "hamburger" in Zalgo text for his school yearbook caption; when the yearbook was printed, the text overlapped his photograph and that of the student below him.

-In addition to legitimate uses, Zalgo text has been used maliciously to crash or overwhelm messaging apps.
+In addition to innocuous uses, Zalgo text has been used maliciously to crash or overwhelm messaging apps.
 Some versions of the Apple Messages app are unable to properly handle Zalgo text, and will crash if they try to render a message that contains such text.
 This behavior has been used to perform denial-of-service attacks against iOS users.
 Similarly, Zalgo messages sent over Gmail have caused crashes.